christytan/ords-apex-dbcs/exacs-QA/README.md

 4. Configure a development system for use with your Exadata Cloud Service database
 5. Setup VPN Connectivity to your Exadata Cloud Service Infrastructure
 6. Setup, Discover, Manage and Monitor database with Enterprise Manager
+7. Data Safe with Exadata Cloud Service
-7. Migrate an on-prem application schema using Data Pump
+8. Migrate an on-prem application schema using Data Pump
-8. Real time migration of database using Oracle Goldengate Replication
+9. Real time migration of database using Oracle Goldengate Replication
-9. Backup and Recovery using Console and API's
+10. Backup and Recovery using Console and API's
-10. Protect your data with Database Vault
+11. Protect your data with Database Vault
+12. Data Safe Advanced lab
-11. Use OCI CLI commands to work with Exadata Cloud Service
+13. Use OCI CLI commands to work with Exadata Cloud Service
-12. Automation with Terraform
+14. Automation with Terraform
-13. Build and deploy Python application stacks on Exadata Cloud Service
+15. Build and deploy Python application stacks on Exadata Cloud Service
-14. Build APEX application on Exadata Cloud Service
+16. Build APEX application on Exadata Cloud Service

 # Workshop Overview